Bow shock: Around other stars

 In 2006, a far infrared bow shock was detected near the AGB star R Hydrae.

 Bow shocks are also a common feature in Herbig Haro objects, in which a much stronger collimated outflow of gas and dust from the star interacts with the interstellar medium, producing bright bow shocks that are visible at optical wavelengths.

 The Hubble Space Telescope captured these images of bow shocks made of dense gasses and plasma in the Orion Nebula.

+Around cataclysmic variable star

+Bow shocks also appear around six Cataclysmic variable star (CVs) with luminous accretion disks, which drive fast winds into the interstellar medium.
+These six CVs are: BZ Camelopardalis, V341 Ara, SY Cancri, ASASSN-V J205457.73+515731.9, LS Pegasi, and FY Vulpeculae.

+Recent discoveries were partly made with the help of amateur astronomers.
+These nebulae usually appear in doubly ionized oxygen and are inside a larger H-alpha nebula.

 Around massive stars

-If a massive star is a runaway star, it can form an infrared bow-shock that is detectable in 24 μm and sometimes in 8μm of the Spitzer Space Telescope or the W3/W4-channels of WISE.
-In 2016 Kobulnicky et al. did create the largest spitzer/WISE bow-shock catalog to date with 709 bow-shock candidates.
-To get a larger bow-shock catalog The Milky Way Project (a Citizen Science project) aims to map infrared bow-shocks in the galactic plane.
+If a massive star is a runaway star, or if the interstellar medium moves relative to the star, it can form an infrared bow-shock that is detectable in 24 μm and sometimes in 8μm of the Spitzer Space Telescope or the W3/W4-channels of WISE.
+In 2016 Kobulnicky et al. created the largest spitzer/WISE bow-shock catalog to date with 709 bow-shock candidates.
+To get a larger bow-shock catalog The Milky Way Project (a Citizen Science project) did map infrared bow-shocks in the galactic plane.
+The search identified 311 new bow shock candidates.
 This larger catalog will help to understand the stellar wind of massive stars.

-The closest stars with infrared bow-shocks are:
+The closest stars with infrared bow-shocks are (within 130 parsec):

-Most of them belong to the Scorpius–Centaurus association and Theta Carinae, which is the brightest star of IC 2602, might also belong to the Lower Centaurus–Crux subgroup.
-Epsilon Persei does not belong to this stellar association.
+Most of them belong to the Scorpius–Centaurus association.